ErickLeal/despesasApi/README.md

 **About docker** <br>
 Docker-compose.yml are available in the projetc: Laravel, MariaDb and Mailhog are configured. <br>
-To set the entire environment, just run: <br>
+To set the entire environment, just run:
 `docker compose up -d` <br>

 **About email notifications** <br>